Argentium Sterling Silver and Regular Sterling Silver rings, immediately following the casting process.

 What is Argentium Sterling Silver?

-Argentium Sterling Silver is a proprietary Sterling Silver that was developed as a result of research done by Peter Johns at the Art and Design Research Institute, School of Art & Design, Middlesex University.
+Argentium Sterling Silver is a proprietary Sterling Silver developed through research conducted by Peter Johns at the Art and Design Research Institute, School of Art & Design, Middlesex University.
+This modern silver alloy, typically composed of 92.5% silver and 7.5% copper, is differentiated by the substitution of a small portion of the copper with the metalloid germanium.
+The resulting alloy, which maintains a 92.5% silver content, is still classified as “sterling silver”.

 The advantages of Argentium Sterling Silver